andreipfeiffer/css-in-js/README.md

 #### ✅ SSR

-All solutions offer Server-Side Render support, and are easy to integrate with Next.js.
+All solutions offer Server-Side Rendering support and are easy to integrate with Next.js.

 <br />

 #### ✅ Vendor prefixes

 All solutions automatically add vendor specific prefixes out-of-the-box.

+- **vanilla-extract** is the only library that requires [manual setup](https://github.com/seek-oss/vanilla-extract/blob/master/docs/treat-migration-guide.md#autoprefixer-is-no-longer-included)

 <br />